-I am general litigator and strategy analyst trained to provide advice and advocacy across many court types.
-I have developed specialist skills in the public law, local government and resource management fields because I find that work interesting and I have undertaken work for local authorities for 30 years.
+I am general litigator.
+I have 30 years experience and am trained to provide advice and advocacy across many court types.
+I have developed specialist skills in the public law, local government and resource management fields because I find that work interesting and I have undertaken work for local authorities for most of my career.
 I like exploring the way physical, biological and social sciences, intersect with policy and law.

 I also enjoy accounting, economic and business based problems.
 I work with others in multi-discplinary teams using in-house CA and economics expertise.

 My chambers is barristers.comm in Legal House at the corner of Lambton Quay and Ballance Street , Wellington and I work throughout our great little country.

 We do things to achieve a purpose.
 Identifying your aims, needs, concerns and values will guide the best action steps and methods to employ.

 The critical matter to address at the start are the goals.

 Advising clients how to avoid pitfalls and make informed decisions.
 I provide that analysis using a wide range of decision-making frameworks but let you, the client, decide the pathway of your choice.
 I am willing to give you clear "what would I do in your moccasins" advice.

 Advocacy is not only the persuasive presentation of the case.
 It starts with the development of the concept of justice pursued in support or defence of the case.
 The next step is the selection of the evidence to align with that concept.